oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 Create a folder on your desktop or Drive to house the files.
 Check appropriate file naming conventions: it should describe the content, creation date, and version of a file in its name.
 Rename 202104-divvy-tripdata.csv to 202104_Cyclistic_tripdata_v1.csv.
 Repeat for the rest of the files.

-Create subfolders for the .CSV files so that you have a copy of the original data.
+Create subfolders for the csv files so that there is a copy of the original data.
 Move the downloaded files to the appropriate subfolder.

-Upload 12 datasets into Prep Builder.
+Upload 12 csv files into Prep Builder.

-Add a clean step for each of csv files.

 Observe there are 13 columns in each of them: